suhasgupta791/Portfolio/README.md

 ### Student of Master's in Information and Data Science (MIDS Class of 2020) at UC Berkeley, CA

 ### Previous education:
-  - Masters in electrical and computer engineering (University of Florida, Gainesville)
+  - Masters in Electrical and Computer Engineering (University of Florida, Gainesville)

 ### MIDS@UC Berkeley
 #### Courses